datafix-com/dfx-tu-datainsights/README.md

 * * * stress this should have a TrainingWheels scope as a way of establishing initial Trust
 * frequent edits will ensure proper PRs are evenetually used to refactor the branches that resulted from the Master>Main conversion(s)
 * * a binary approve/decline (weighted) indicator per Card use should be useful
+* craft a "library' repo that can be fed via PRs

 # Tp:
 * 2021.06.26: Considering how this initiative might resume, given other resources.